 Inspired by the power and rhythms of nature, my work attempts to celebrate biodiversity with themes such as tumbleweeds tumbling, seedpods exploding and branches stretching.

 I am fascinated by pattern and the behaviour of plants.
-On walks with Billy-fox my Border Terrier I have plenty of time to admire the structures of lichen, moss, fungi and trees.
+On walks with Billfox my Border Terrier I have time to admire the structures of lichen, moss, fungi, flowers and trees.
 The combination of a constantly rich relationship with the outdoors, combined with my own personal experiences of love and life are a hearty grounding for intricate embroidered stories..

 My embroidered artworks are labor intensive and can sometimes take months to complete.
-Like with working the land there are layers of process and preparation involved, from drawing and planning to painting, stitching and beading.
+Similar to working with the land and the seasons, there are layers of process and preparation involved, from drawing and planning to painting, stitching and beading.
 I can be in a meditative flow in the studio for hours building intricate layers listening to music.

 CLICK IMAGES TO ENLARGE